Aquatic succession

 In geology, aquatic succession is the process in which a glacial lake dries up.
 Over the lifespan of a glacier it dissolves into a body of water.
-Aquatic succession is the continuing step of that solid water-turned-lake melting into the ground and further disappearing into limbo.
+Aquatic succession is the continuing steps of that solid water-turned-lake melting into the ground and further disappearing.
 The lakes sometime become underground lakes or rivers.
 The water tends to remain part of the local hydrosphere by percolating into aquifers.

+There is no single way this occurs; "aquatic succession can follow many different pathways."